MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-III-Animal-Plant-Health-Inspection-Service-Department-Agriculture/part-360-Noxious-Weed-Regulations/section-360.301.md

 (14) Proposed method of final disposition of the noxious weeds.

-(b) *Permit to move noxious weeds interstate.* A responsible person must apply for a permit to move a noxious weed interstate.3 The application must include the following information:
+(b) *Permit to move noxious weeds interstate.* A responsible person must apply for a permit to move a noxious weed interstate.
+3 The application must include the following information:

 3 Information on applying for a permit to move a noxious weed interstate is available at *http://www.aphis.usda.gov/plant\_health/permits/plantproducts.shtml.*